Intensive (Residential) School Equity Grant

 16 Jan 2023

 - 20 Mar 2023

 - Duration: one off payment

-Provides financial assistance to students attending a compulsory residential school.
+Provides financial assistance to students attending a compulsory intensive school.

-Due to COVID-19 all Residential Schools will be confirmed prior to payment.
+Due to COVID-19 all Intensive (residential) Schools will be confirmed prior to payment.

 Refer to the Student Safety and wellbeing webpage for COVID-19 updates.